 1530: Stop at hydro-electric dam.
 Tibet has an incredible record when it comes to renewable energy.
 80% of Tibet’s electric needs are met by hydro electricity and the rest by solar power.

 Like most places of interest in Tibet, the viewpoint for the dam was decorated with colourful prayer flags.

 1630: Arrived in Gyantse.
 This is Tibet’s fourth largest city, at an altitude of 3,977 meters.
 Historically, Gyantse has guarded the southern approaches to the Tsangpo Valley and Lhasa.
 The city was ransacked by the British in 1904 and the Chinese in 1954 and 1959.

 We had a brief stop in the centre of town, where we were able to see the Gyantse Dzong, or fortress.
 This is the highest point in the city.
-The 500 soldiers of the fort held the British force of Younghusband out for 4 days in 1904 and since then Gyantse has often been referred to as “Hero City.”
+The 500 soldiers of the fort held out the British force for 4 days in 1904 and since then Gyantse has often been referred to as “Hero City.”
 We passed up on the opportunity to climb the fortress as we were keen to get to the Pelkhor Choede monastery.

 1630: At the The Pelkor Chode Monastery.
 This is a sprawling complex containing many paintings and statues.
 The monastery is also home to the 35 meter high tiered “Kumbum”, the largest of its kind in Tibet.